Why study Paramedicine Top-up Degree at Liverpool John Moores University?

 This module aims to expand and further develop your research knowledge and ability to design and produce a research study proposal.
 The proposal should direct you towards an area of study to inform your dissertation.

-This module will offer you insight into healthcare leadership and the affects on practitioners within the out of hospital arena.
+This module will offer you insight into healthcare leadership and the effects on practitioners within the out of hospital arena.

-This module will direct you to undertake a structured critical review in an area related to paramedic practice.
+This module will direct the student to undertake a structured critical review in an area related to paramedic practice.

 Advancing Tissue Viability

-This module will equip the you with the appropriate knowledge, skills and critical understanding of tissue viability required to improve the care of individuals with, or at risk from, tissue viability problems.
+This module will equip the student with the appropriate knowledge, skills and critical understanding of tissue viability required to improve the care of individuals with, or at risk from, tissue viability problems.